 - The University Admissions Application - Official Transcripts from ALL Colleges and Universities attended - TOEFL, IELTS or approved substitute required (contact an admissions counselor for approved substitute information).
-The TOEFL or IELTS is not required if the student has been enrolled in a U. S. institution and successfully earned at least 12 credits prior to the transfer. - Transfer Clearance Form completed by the last college or university attended (for students transferring from a U.S. institution). - Visa Clearance Form (for students transferring from a U.S. institution) - Evaluation of International Educational Credentials of Post-Secondary Education performed by an approved evaluation service (contact an admissions counselor for approved providers)
+The TOEFL or IELTS is not required if the student has been enrolled in a U. S. institution and successfully earned at least 12 credits prior to the transfer. - Visa Clearance Form (for students transferring from a U.S. institution) - Evaluation of International Educational Credentials of Post-Secondary Education performed by an approved evaluation service (contact an admissions counselor for approved providers)